xiaofanliang/AeroATLGreenway/README.md

 * Updates of building polygon attributes, either on one or a few specific building polygon(s) or with a city-wide updates on parcel land uses.
 In the issue or email, please tell me the Building ID of the polygons and what you want to change.

 * Adding new data layers in the *Maps* tab.
 Adding new GIS layer is easy, though too many data may be too crowded to show.
-In the issue or email, please attach the shapefile and geojson of data you want to add and an explanation of why.
+In the issue or email, please attach the shapefile or geojson of data you want to add and an explanation of why.

 * Editing Greenway Plan Layer(s) in the *Maps* tab.
-In the issue or email, please attach the shapefile and geojson of the updated Greenway Plan Layers.
+In the issue or email, please attach the shapefile or geojson of the updated Greenway Plan Layers.

 Other updates can be discussed case by case.
 Please email Xiaofan at xiaofan.l@gatech.edu for further conversations.